payment gateways

 5/5

-How to Recover from Disease?
+Want to Recover from Serious self inflicted Disease?

-How to Recover from Disease?
+Want to Recover from Serious self inflicted Disease?

 Until one Sunday in May, I felt sick.
-The next day, Thomas, now my husband, “forced” me to undergo some tests.
-The diabetes blood test sugar levels were very high.
+The next day, Thomas, now my husband, “forced” me to undergo some checks.
+The diabetes blood sugar test levels were very high.
 The impact in the hospital was brutal.
 They showed me how to inject insulin; syringes were still used at the time.
 They told me: “If you want to eat, you must learn to take insulin!”.
 I didn’t eat that day.
 But then I had to accept it: three injections a day, in addition to the necessary constant sugar checks.

 I’ve learned to live with it.

 We weren’t thinking about a second child, but a few years later, one day, I discovered I was pregnant again.
-The first thought was diabetes blood testing!
+The first thought was diabetes!
 I hadn’t followed the checks done for my first pregnancy.
 My diabetologist followed me carefully every day to bring the values down and keep them low.
 I did not experience this pregnancy with the same serenity as the previous one.
 Philipp was born in the eighth month, hypoglycemic, after a difficult and particularly painful birth.

 Philipp was a very good child, and everything proceeded peacefully.

 Until one day in December, when I was 1 and a half years old, Filippo, despite being unable to talk to me, made me understand that something was wrong.
-I wish I had ordered some CBC or other tests but I didnt.
+I wish I had ordered some CBC or exams, but I didn’t.
 He was very restless; he couldn’t sleep in the afternoon, and at night, I found him in the cot with his pyjamas completely wet with pee.
 I was very scared and instinctively tested his blood sugar.
 “HI” appeared on the display, indicating a very high value.

-We rushed to St John “‘s emergency room.
+We rushed to St John’s emergency room.

 My son is 11 years old today; sometimes, he looks at me with those big eyes and asks me: “Mom, why isn’t Sebastian sick and I am?”.
 It’s difficult for a parent to explain something like this to their child, and then he says, “Yes, mum, I know, I’m like you, and Sebastian is like dad”.